ind-genomics/FUB-TB/README.md

 - Analyze genetic variations related to tuberculosis.
 - Construct phenotype-centric networks based on genetic data.
-- Visualize and interpret complex relationships between genes and phenotypes.
+- Visualize and hypothesize complex relationships between genes and phenotypes.

-## Installation
+## Setup

 Ensure you have Python 3.x installed on your system.
-Install MyTool using pip:

-bash
-pip install mytool

 ## Usage